ydirson/gl-streaming/doc/INTERNALS.md

-A message with output parameters uses has its client-side implementation use `wait_for_data()`, which expects to receive a `SEND_DATA` message in client FIFO, and subsequently reads those results from `tmp_buf` just like the server does with large inputs.
+A message with output parameters uses has its client-side implementation use `wait_for_data()`, which expects to receive a `SEND_DATA` message in client ring, and subsequently reads those results from `tmp_buf` just like the server does with large inputs.

 ### batched commands